awsdocs/aws-snowball-developer-guide/doc_source/troubleshooting-ec2-edge.md

 --------

 This guide is for the Snowball Edge\.
-If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](http://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.
+If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](https://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.

 --------

 # Troubleshooting Compute Instances on Snowball Edge Devices<a name="troubleshooting-ec2-edge"></a>

-Following, you'll find troubleshooting tips for Snowball Edge jobs with compute instances\.
+Following, you can find troubleshooting tips for Snowball Edge jobs with compute instances\.

 **Topics**
 + [Virtual Network Interface Has an IP Address of 0\.0\.0\.0](#troubleshoot-vnic-ipaddress)